 Every company likes to tout their product as “the best”, but this method uses a few different products that you likely already have at home.
 Following these steps will ensure that the inside of your windshield is streak-free and clean.

 You can also use this strategy to clean other windows, but don’t apply this to tinted windows.
-Otherwise, you risk damaging the tinting film.
+Otherwise, you risk damage which will cause you to have to remove the window tinting.

 Plain soapy water followed by a glass cleaner will work fine for any tinted windows, since they’re not the main windows you use while driving and are easier to clean.

 1) Clean Exterior Windshield

 In order to get a good idea of how dirty the interior windshield surface is, the outside surface must be cleaned first.
 Use some car wash soap and water first on a microfiber towel or sponge.
 Rinse with water, then follow-up with a quality auto glass cleaner.

 High quality microfiber towels are some of the most important cleaning tools you can buy.
 They are used everywhere throughout the vehicle detailing process.
 Good products don’t leave lint behind, don’t disintegrate with use, are less likely to scratch delicate surfaces, and absorb water very well.